 Thankfully, Appice slotted into the new Sabbath sound and style, although there was one change to the set list when the drummer switch occurred, with Lonely Is The Word being exchanged for Lady Evil.
 The reason?
 Iommi cannot now recall – but it did mean that, throughout this tour (which finally ended on February 2 1981, in Cornwall), the only songs from Heaven And Hell not to be played live at some point were Wishing Well and Walk Away.

-It’s now nearly 30 years since this album first astonished metal fans across the globe, in the process giving Sabbath a second life.
+It’s now over 40 years since this album first astonished metal fans across the globe, in the process giving Sabbath a second life.
 Now, it’s rightly regarded as a classic, but how does Iommi view it?

 “I believe it’s stood the test of time remarkably well, and helped to re-invent the band.
 As far as the songs go, it’s among the most musical records of our career.
 Right up there with the very best.
 Yes, I know there are people who still maintain that Black Sabbath is all about Ozzy, but there are others who got into us through hearing Heaven And Hell.
 People like Dave Grohl from the Foo Fighters and his generation first heard Sabbath on this album, and from there they discovered our past.
 So, it’s played a huge role in giving the band a long career.”